Teradata/stacki-wiki/Backend-Installation.md

 Every time a Backend node boot it will send a PXE request to the Frontend.
-The Frontend will tell the backend node to either boot its os or to install.
+The Frontend will tell the Backend node to either boot its os or to install.
 The default boot action is always _os_ as you can see below.